appdevdesigns/adroit-mobile/CONTRIBUTING.md

 1. On your dev machine:
     1. Make code changes
     1. Bump version number (`.\bump_version.sh #.#.#`)
+    1. Add an entry in [CHANGELOG.md](./CHANGELOG.md) with changes included in this release
     1. Commit & push changes
 1. In App Center, build _staging_ builds for Android and iOS:
     - adroit-android: Set **Build Variant** to `releaseStaging` and uncheck the 'Build status badge' option